At the start of the year I turned down an offer for one of my websites. But the buyer didn't leave it at that, and I'll share how things panned out.

 What I initially published was more like lectures.
 Who wants to read a lecture?
 I want to make things engaging, to show people something they haven't seen, or tell them something they don't know.
 When you write like you talk, people are more likely to comment on what you're saying.
 When people comment, they share their knowledge.
 I want to learn from those who read here.

-At the start I was rather than making use of comment threads.
+At the start I was killing the conversation rather than making use of comment threads.

 You might find it helpful to leave comments on other blogs, adding to the conversation.
 It takes time, obviously, but blog owners appreciate it, making them more likely to visit and comment on yours.